KHP at work in the studio, 1960s. Photo: Ingemann Sørensen

 News

-Published by U Press (www.upress.dk), Copenhagen (In Danish only).
+Published by Marrow Press (marrow-press.com), Copenhagen 2026 (In English and Danish).